-We know that, if parents and teachers work in partnership and share their expertise and knowledge, children will always benefit.
-At our parent evenings we share information with parents about children's progress, these are organised three times a year.
+We know that if parents and teachers work in partnership and share their expertise and knowledge, children will always benefit.
+At our parent evenings we share information with parents about children's progress.
+These are organised three times a year.
 We are happy to arrange individual meetings with parents at any other time during the year as the need arises.

 We encourage parents to become as involved in school life as they can.
 A number of parents help in school during the day and we welcome and appreciate this.
-We also hold meetings and exhibitions about aspects of the curriculum or school organisation to which all parents are invited.
+We also hold meetings and workshops about aspects of the curriculum or school organisation to which all parents are invited.
 We arrange meetings for parents of particular age groups in connection with special events or particular subjects.

 Brief informal contact between teachers and parents takes place at the beginning and end of each school day, particularly where younger children are concerned.
 Parents who would like a longer talk with a teacher are encouraged to make an appointment.

 At the end of each school year, parents are given a detailed report on their child's progress.
 Parents are invited at the same time to record their own comments on the report.
 Children are invited to contribute too.

 There is a noticeboard by the entrance to the school which details daily events and notices.

 There are internal displays in the main foyer which have information about our current school priorities, Collective Worship value, latest newsletters, letters, community events and staffing details.